jeanbaptistemora/fluidattacks-universe2/airs/front/content/blog/rules-new-standard/index.md

 The requirements that we have in Rules have kept a consistent and simple language, easy to understand.
-They allow to delimit a [pentesting](../../solutions/penetration-testing/) or an [ethical hacking](../../solutions/ethical-hacking/) process.
+They allow clients to delimit a [pentesting](../../solutions/penetration-testing/) or an [ethical hacking](../../solutions/ethical-hacking/) process.
-The delimitation will depend on what each client wants to test and on the concepts of risk and vulnerability that he handles.
+The delimitation will depend on what each client wants to test and on the concepts of risk and vulnerability that they handle.
-The requirements that are chosen determine the stringency and extent of pentesting.
+The requirements that are chosen determine the stringency and extent of pentesting, thus establishing conditions for [vulnerability management](../../solutions/vulnerability-management/).

 Hackers have in Rules, as Paula Vélez, Security Architect at `Fluid Attacks` suggests, "*a performance guide, because if a requirement is